luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 I didn't created an specific demo steps for microshift (yet?, let me know if you think that could be useful), as I mentioned this repo is intended to be used as a sandbox to create and test whatever you want in Microshift.

 You can review the demo application that you have running since it configures Persisten Volumes and Routes too.
-If you want to test another example, move to the next section.

 <br>
 <br>